toRatnesh/Learning/CPP/CPP_OOP/02_CPP_OOP_Classes_And_Objects.rst

 A nested object is created in two stages

 #.
 The member objects are created using their respective constructors
 #.
-Then , the other members are created
+Then, the other members are created

 It means, constructor of all the member objects should be called before its own constructor body is executed.